 I have experienced first-hand the transformative power of Mindfulness.
 After experiencing my own success with implementing Mindfulness strategies into my life, I decided to share it with my sons.
 They enjoyed the lessons and easily caught on to the techniques of noticing their thoughts and emotions and the importance of living in the present moment.
 I decided to try incorporating these skills into my classroom.
 My students enjoyed the activities and I began to see them using the techniques in the classroom and on the playground to self-regulate.
 I wanted to learn more, so I began to research how these tools can further be used in the classroom.
 I became officially trained as a Mindful Teacher and wrote my own Mindfulness curriculum to use with the students that also served to meet the outcomes of the Saskatchewan Health Curriculum.
 Even today, the Mindfulness strategies are my main form of behavior interventions in my own classroom.

-I enjoy sharing these skills with teachers and working directly with the students to show how these practises can enrich their experience.
+I enjoy sharing these skills with teachers, parents and working directly with the students to show how these practices can enrich their experience.
 I feel visiting schools and working with the students and teachers is a very valuable experience and can help bring more peace and happiness to an entire school community.

 1. The Resilient Teacher

 An Introduction to Mindfulness